ydirson/guiltix/README.md

 Structural pros:
-* limited interface (6 subcommands, only 3 essential: import, export, apply), and let use plain git for everything not directly related to the patchqueue work
+* limited interface (6 subcommands, only 3 essential: import, export, apply)

 Structural cons:
 * restricted to a single developer doing one full rebase of the patchqueue, no way to share a partial rebase
+* not general-purpose:
-* not general-purpose, needs minimal structure of a Debian source packages (patchqueue in `debian/patches/`, `debian/control` required but can be empty; requires `gbp pq import --ignore-new` since creating them makes the tree dirty)
+  - `gbp-pq` is tied to the Debian source packages structure (patchqueue in `debian/patches/`, `debian/control` required but can be empty; requires `gbp pq import --ignore-new` since creating them makes the tree dirty)
+  - both assume the packaging git branch and the upstream git branch live in the same repository, making it not possible (or at least very impractical) to have several packages in a single "monorepo".
+    This is reasonable given the structure of a DEB source tree (which has to include the unpacked upstream source), but makes the approach not suitable for a Yocto-like packaging repo, which can be applied to RPM.
+* (or is it contigent?) `gbp-pq-rpm` does not preserve import patch names on export, and relocates all Patch clauses in specfile so they are grouped.
+It does not loose the previously-interpersed comments but looses any link with the patches they describe.

 Contingent cons:
 * automatically drops relevant patches on `gbp pq rebase`, but does not seem to drop them from series on `export`?
+* `gbp-pq-rpm` (indeed `gbp.patch_series`) requires specfile and patches to be in the same dir: no support (in 0.9.38) for formely-common `SPECS/` + `SOURCES/` layout

+Other notes:
+* upstream seems to be stalled (and their cgit server dying)
+* `gbp-pq-rpm` support for `%if/%ifarch` assumes no interaction between conditional patches and the rest (developement work is always done with all patches applied, the conditional gets into the commit message).
+This reserves the `%if` feature for very specific usage when the patch *should absolutely not* be applied in the other cases - which is not unreasonable.

 ### gbs (WIP)